 The Human Service program provides professional Addiction Counseling education and field experience for students who seek careers as human service workers with a specialty in substance abuse counseling.
 The first year of study covers a broad range of courses in both human service and alcohol and drug abuse.
 In the second year, students specialize in addiction counseling and receive extensive clinical training.

-The degree of Associate in Science with a major in Human Service with specialization in Addiction Counseling is awarded upon successful completion of the two-year program.
 Graduates of the program serve in positions in public and private general psychiatric hospitals, youth and group homes, alcohol, drug, and addictions treatment centers, mental health and social services agencies and employee assistance programs.